-Stands containing a substantial amount of beech are particularly well suited to high forest systems worked by small-scale fellings.
-Beech bears shade and grows best as a maiden tree.
+Beech-ash woods are particularly well suited to high forest systems worked by small-scale fellings.
+Beech bears shade and grows best as a maiden tree, and most of the associated trees bear moderate levels of shade.
+Coppice, however, is equally appropriate in woods of mixed composition and a recent history of coppicing.

-Most beech-dominated woods should ideally be managed as uneven-aged high forest with a pattern of small groups.
-Groups should normally vary in size between 0.2-0.5 ha with a width of about 1.5-2 times the top height of the stand, but smaller groups not larger than the space occupied by one or two mature trees are quite practicable.
+Most beech-ash woods should be managed as uneven-aged high forest with a pattern of small groups.
+Groups should normally vary in size between 0.2-0.5 ha, with a width of around 1.5-2 times the top height of the stand, but smaller groups not larger than the space occupied by one or two mature trees are quite practicable for the shade-bearing trees.
 This produces a structure similar to that of natural beech woodlands, which regenerate mainly in small gaps.
 It creates structural diversity and a range of size classes, even in small woodlands.
+Given the ability of ash, cherry, sycamore, maple, hornbeam and lime to grow in moderate shade, it also permits a variety of species to co-exist.